The CoreLogic Loan Performance Insights report features an interactive view of our mortgage performance analysis through March 2022.

 Overall delinquency is defined as 30-days or more past due, including those in foreclosure.

-In October 2021, all states logged year over year declines in their overall delinquency rate.
-The states with the largest declines were: Nevada (down 3.7 percentage points); Hawaii (down 3.6 percentage points); and Florida (down 3.5 percentage points).
+In March 2022, all states logged year-over-year declines in their overall delinquency rates.
+The states with the largest declines were: Nevada (down 3.6 percentage points), Hawaii (down 3.3 percentage points) New Jersey (down 3.2 percentage points) and Maryland (down 3.1 percentage points).

 Serious Delinquency - Metropolitan Areas